 39-A-106 - Workers' compensation.

 14-4422 - Books, materials, and stock up to $5,000; one of each type of farm implement necessary to raise and harvest crops; one boat not to exceed five tons used in commercial fishing.

 14-4422 - Alimony and child support needed for support.

-14-4422 - Unmatured life insurance policy (except credit insurance); matured life insurance policy, dividends, interest, or loan value for person you depended upon up to $4,000.
+14-4422 - Unmatured life insurance policy (except credit insurance); matured life insurance policy, dividends, interest, or loan value for a person you depended on up to $4,000.

 24-A-2428 - Life, annuity, accident, or endowment policy, proceeds, dividends, interest, loan, cash, or surrender value.